365 Things to Do in Memphis #139: World Championship Barbecue Cooking Contest

 Every year on the third weekend of May, brave men and women take to Tom Lee Park and fire up their grills for three days of intense barbecuing during the annual Memphis in May World Championship Barbecue Cooking Contest.

-Assignment #139 in the 365 Things to Do in Memphis is to join them.
+Assignment #139 in the 365 Things to Do in Memphis is to join the fun.

 Imagine a backyard cook out writ large, with teams cooking, drinking and partying in elaborately decorated shelters out of tents and scaffolding.
 There are pigs everywhere – statues of pigs, cut outs of pigs, paintings of pigs – and the whole park is enveloped in a very distinct, smoky meat smell.